Crêpe: Crêpes in European culture

-In areas of central Europe, formerly belonging to the Austro-Hungarian empire, there is a thin pancake comparable to a crêpe that in Austro-Bavarian is called Palatschinken; in palacsinta; and in Bulgarian, Macedonian, Czech, Serbo-Croatian, and palačinka; in palacinka.
+In areas of central Europe, formerly belonging to the Austro-Hungarian empire, there is a thin pancake comparable to a crêpe that in Austro-Bavarian is called Palatschinken; in palacsinta; and in Bosnian, Bulgarian, Macedonian, Czech, Croatian, Serbian and palačinka; in palacinka.
 In the Balkan countries, palačinka or pallaçinka may be eaten with fruit jam, quark cheese, sugar, honey, or the hazelnut-chocolate cream Nutella, while there is also a breaded variant which is mostly filled with meat.
-Restaurants specializing in palačinci are called "Palačinkara" in the region.
+Restaurants specialising in palačinci are called "Palačinkara" in the region.
 In Ashkenazi Jewish cuisine, there is a similar dish known as the blintz.
 The Oxford English Dictionary derives the German and Slavic words from the Hungarians palacsinta, which it derives from the Romanian plăcintă, which comes in turn from classical Latin placenta ("small flat cake"), even though the Romanian plăcintă is more similar to a pie, and the crêpes are called clătită.

 During the East Slavic celebration of Maslenitsa (Cheesefare Week), one of the most popular foods are blini, or crêpes.
 Since they are made from butter, eggs, and milk, crêpes can be consumed during the celebration by the Orthodox church.
 White flour can be replaced with buckwheat flour, milk can be switched for kefir, and oils can be added or substituted.
 Blini are served with butter and topped with caviar, cheese, meat, potatoes, mushrooms, honey, berry jam, or often a dollop of sour cream.
 The dish is supposed to represent the sun since the holiday is about the beginning of spring.